googleads/videojs-ima/README-DAI.md

 [sample](//googleads.github.io/videojs-ima/examples/dai).

 ## Features
-Enable playback for streams integrated with ads by integrating the Google IMA DAI SDK into Video.js.
+Enable playback for HLS streams integrated with ads by integrating the Google IMA DAI SDK into Video.js.
 Using DAI requires an [Ad Manager 360 Advanced](//support.google.com/admanager/answer/3485387) account.
+DASH streams are currently not supported by this plugin.

 For more information, see the
 [IMA DAI SDK